Kavindu-Rankothge/RestMongoDbApp2/README.md

   3. Using mongoDb query language to implement controller requests
   4. Deeper understanding of GetMapping/PostMapping/DeleteMapping requets

-In the future I plam to implement qureyDsl for stronger quries.
+In the future I plan to implement qureyDsl for stronger quries.